|Our Family Christmas Tree, circa 1976. Notice the tinsel.|

 Next were the lights.
 When those little "twinkle lights" came out, we all thought they were so beautiful.
 Unfortunately, putting them on the tree could be such a chore.
 Back in the day, if one, single light bulb was burned out, the entire strand refused to light.
-Dad would carefully unroll the lights, and we would all pray that they would light up when plugged in.
+Dad would carefully unroll the lights, and we would all hold our breath and pray that they would light up when plugged in.
 But it never failed that at least one strand would have a bad bulb, and Dad would have to test each light with one of those light-tester-thingies to find the offender.
 Back in those days, if one bulb failed to work, the whole strand failed to work.

 This could take hours.